mekkanix/vue-sandbox-wrapper/README.md

 This package is a standalone port of [VueSandbox](git@github.com:mekkanix/vue-sandbox-wrapper.git)'s live-testing system.

-It is designed to be integrated in an existing codebase, and provides an "out-of-the-box" working component for live-testing Vue components in your application.
+It is designed to be integrated in an existing codebase, and provides an "out-of-the-box" working Vue component for live-testing Vue components in your application.

 *If you're looking for the complete VueSandbox utility, you can find it [here](https://github.com/mekkanix/vue-sandbox).*